SyncfusionExamples/How-to-show-the-snack-bar-at-the-bottom-of-listview-uwp/README.md

-# How to show snack bar at the bottom of the list
+# How to show the snack bar at the bottom of list

-This example demonstrates how to display the snackbar at the bottom of the listview.
+This example demonstrates how to display the snackbar at the bottom of listview.

 ## Requirements to run the demo